Mbed-TLS/mbedtls-test/developer_guide.md

 }
 ```

 The label identifies what features the executor needs to have.
 In particular, this encodes the operating system.
-We use three labels:
+We use four labels:

-* `container-host`, which runs Linux and has Docker.
+* `container-host` (currently synonymous with `container-host-amd64`), which runs Linux on x86_64 and has Docker.
 Most of our Linux code runs in Docker containers.
+* `container-host-arm64`, similar to `container-host` but running on arm64.
 * `freebsd`
 * `windows`